Себорейні кератози

 • Removal only if bothersome

-Lesions are not premalignant and need no treatment unless they are irritated, itchy, or cosmetically bothersome.
+Lesions are not premalignant and do not require treatment unless they are irritated, itchy, or cosmetically bothersome to the patient.

 Lesions may be removed with little or no scarring by cryotherapy (which can cause hypopigmentation) or by electrodesiccation and curettage after local injection of lidocaine.